ak-ansari/Taskflow-excecise/README.md

 ### 1. Distributed Systems Design

+- Current solution is supports multi instance deployment because
+ 1. redis is used as cache i.e one centered cache for all instances.
+ 2. Transactions is used for multi queries to ensure consistency.
+ 3. Rate limiter also designed to work in distributed environment.
-- Create solutions that work correctly in multi-instance deployments
+ (Create solutions that work correctly in multi-instance deployments)
-- Implement proper distributed caching with invalidation strategies
+- Implemented redis based caching (Implement proper distributed caching with invalidation strategies)
-- Handle concurrent operations safely
+- Using transactions  (Handle concurrent operations safely)
-- Design for horizontal scaling
+- Designed for horizontal scaling

-### 2. System Reliability

-- Implement circuit breakers for external service calls
-- Create graceful degradation pathways for non-critical features
-- Add self-healing mechanisms
-- Design fault isolation boundaries

-### 3. Performance Under Load
+### 2. Performance Under Load

-- Optimize for high throughput scenarios
+- Optimized for high throughput scenarios
-- Implement backpressure mechanisms
+- Implemented backpressure mechanisms
-- Create efficient resource utilization strategies
+- Created efficient resource utilization strategies
-- Design for predictable performance under varying loads
+- Designed for predictable performance under varying loads

-## Evaluation Criteria

-Your solution will be evaluated on:

-1. **Problem Analysis**: How well you identify and prioritize the core issues
-2. **Technical Implementation**: The quality and cleanliness of your code
-3. **Architectural Thinking**: Your approach to solving complex design problems
-4. **Performance Improvements**: Measurable enhancements to system performance
-5. **Security Awareness**: Your identification and remediation of vulnerabilities
-6. **Testing Strategy**: The comprehensiveness of your test coverage
-7. **Documentation**: The clarity of your explanation of key decisions

-## Submission Guidelines

-1. Fork this repository to your own GitHub account
-2. Make regular, meaningful commits that tell a story
-3. Create a comprehensive README.md in your forked repository containing:
-   - Analysis of the core problems you identified
-   - Overview of your architectural approach
-   - Performance and security improvements made
-   - Key technical decisions and their rationale
-   - Any tradeoffs you made and why
-4. Ensure your repository is public so we can review your work
-5. Submit the link to your public GitHub repository

-## API Endpoints

-The API should expose the following endpoints:

-### Authentication
-- `POST /auth/login` - Authenticate a user
-- `POST /auth/register` - Register a new user

-### Tasks
-- `GET /tasks` - List tasks with filtering and pagination
-- `GET /tasks/:id` - Get task details
-- `POST /tasks` - Create a task
-- `PATCH /tasks/:id` - Update a task
-- `DELETE /tasks/:id` - Delete a task
-- `POST /tasks/batch` - Batch operations on tasks

-Good luck!
-This challenge is designed to test the skills of experienced engineers in creating scalable, maintainable, and secure systems.